I/O API

 Arguments:

-• base_path: Base path for output files
+• base_path: base path for output files (a trailing .nc is stripped)

-• dist: MPI distributor
+• dist: distributor

-• fields_dict: Dictionary mapping names to fields
+• vars: dictionary mapping names to fields

 Returns: NetCDFFileHandler